 One of the more exotic hoops is the embroidery hoop frames by Easy Street.
 The system used for these frames is quite unique, and they come in various sizes, shapes, and colors – which is the most exciting part!
 These hoops are available as squares, rectangles, and hexagons.

 The hoop frames consist of a top and bottom “ring”.
 You position your fabric on the bottom ring and push the top on it.
 It is very easy to get a drum-tight tension and holds it very well.

 Pros & Cons

 Like with flexi hoops it requires some muscle to get the fabric out again, so I recommend using this for a whole motif where you don’t have to move the frame around multiple times.

 You might wonder why it’s called hoop frame?
-The hoop is designed to work as a frame afterwards.
+The hoop is designed to work as a frame afterward.
 Put in a second layer of fabric to work as backing and cut off the excess fabric on the sides and there you go!

-The Sweet Suspensions Series comes with even more shapes like circles, ovals, hearts and bells – they are not for stitching though, just for framing.
+The Sweet Suspensions Series comes with even more shapes like circles, ovals, hearts, and bells – they are not for stitching though, just for framing.